 Name Age Present position with Airgain, Inc.

-James K. Sims 77 Chair of the Board of Directors
+James K. Sims 78 Chair of the Board of Directors

-Tzau-Jin Chung 61 Director
+Tzau-Jin Chung 62 Director

-James K. Sims has served as our Chair of the Board since November 2003.
-He served as our Chief Executive Officer from March 2019 to August 2019, as our interim Chief Executive Officer from May 2018 to March 2019, and as our Executive Chair from October 2018 to March 2019.
+James K. Sims has served as our Chair of the board of directors since November 2003.
+Mr. Sims previously served as our Chief Executive Officer from March 2019 to August 2019, as our interim Chief Executive Officer from May 2018 to March 2019 and as our Executive Chair from October 2018 to March 2019.
 Mr. Sims has served as the Chair and Chief Executive Officer of GEN3 Partners, a consulting company that specializes in science-based technology development, since 1999, and as Managing Partner of its affiliated private equity investment fund, GEN3 Capital, LLP, since 2005.
-In 2017 Mr. Sims was the founding partner of Silicon Valley Data Capital.
-Mr. Sims also founded Cambridge Technology Partners in 1991, where he held the position of Chief Executive Officer.
+In 2017, Mr. Sims was the founding partner of Silicon Valley Data Capital and founded Silicon Valley Data Science in 2012, where he is currently the Chair.
+Mr. Sims also founded Cambridge Technology Partners in 1991 where he held the position of Chief Executive Officer.
 Prior to Cambridge Technology Partners, Mr. Sims also founded Concurrent Computer Corporation.
-Mr. Sims currently serves on the board of directors of various private companies including Connections 365, Inc., Bright Volt, Inc. and G Bank.
-He has previously served on the board of directors of public companies including Cambridge Technology Partners, Electronic Data Systems Corporation, and RSA Security, Inc., where he was the Chair.
+Mr. Sims currently serves on the boards of directors of GBank, Financial Holdings Inc. (OTCQX: GBFH) and various private companies including Connections 365, Inc., Bright Volt, Inc., and Merritt Hotel.

-Mr. Sims' extensive experience as a director of several public and private companies, as well as his experience as a founder and venture capital investor in the technology industry, contributed to our Board's conclusion that he should serve as a director of our Company.
+Mr. Sims' extensive experience as a director of several public and private companies, as well as his extensive experience as a founder and venture capital investor in the technology industry, contributed to our Board's conclusion that he should serve as a director of our Company.

 TJ Chung has served on our Board since October 2018.
-Mr. Chung is currently a Senior Partner at Core Industrial Partners LLC, a private equity firm investing in North American lower middle-market industrial and manufacturing businesses, a position he has held since July 2017.
-From January 2013 until his retirement in May 2016, Mr. Chung served as Chief Executive Officer of Teletrac-Navman, a leading global Software as a Service provider of commercial telematics solutions.
+Mr. Chung is currently a Senior Founding Partner at Core Industrial Partners LLC, a private equity firm investing in North American lower middle-market industrial technology and manufacturing businesses, a position he has held since July 2017.
+From January 2013 until his retirement in May 2016, Mr. Chung served as Chief Executive Officer of TeletracNavman, a leading global SaaS provider of commercial telematics solutions.
 From July 2007 to December 2012, Mr. Chung was Chief Executive Officer of Navman Wireless.
-Previously Mr. Chung served as President of the New Technologies Division of Brunswick Corporation from 2002 to 2007.
-Prior to that he served as Chief Strategy Officer of Brunswick Corporation and Senior Vice President of Brunswick Corporation's Mercury Marine Division.
-Before joining Brunswick Corporation Mr. Chung was an executive at Emerson Electric.
+Previously, Mr. Chung served as President of the New Technologies Division of Brunswick Corporation from 2002 to 2007.
+Prior to that he served as Chief Strategy Officer of Brunswick Corporation's Mercury Marine Division.
+Before joining Brunswick Corporation, Mr. Chung was an executive at Emerson Electric.
 Mr. Chung currently serves on the boards of directors of Littelfuse, Inc. and Fathom Digital Manufacturing Corp.
-Mr. Chung earned his BS in electrical and computer science from North Carolina State University and an MBA from the Fuqua School of Business at Duke University.
+Mr. Chung earned his bachelor's degree in science with honors, electrical and computer engineering from the University of Texas at Austin.
+He also holds a MS in computer science from North Carolina State University and an MBA from the Fuqua School of Business at Duke University.